ADHD

 One of the very common coping mechanisms for adults with ADHD is to blame supposed character or personality flaws for certain things.
 For example, a woman with ADD who can’t seem to do any job beyond answering phones because she is never organized enough for anything more advanced, may eventually take the edge off of such disappointments by laughingly noting that she is, “just a space cadet sometimes.”
 Unfortunately, this all too common side effect of ADHD, is not only surprisingly effective at blunting the hurt of disappointment, but also at making one resigned to never striving for anything else.

 Reading about this coping method, or its variations, in book after book left me skipping chapters and writing off certain advice, because it never really seemed to apply to me.
 I’ve always been very confident in my abilities, often getting jobs, projects, and responsibilities beyond my current skill level.
-Fortunately, I’m also quick to learn with either the interest or immediately looming threat of disaster is strong enough.
+Fortunately, I’m also quick to learn when either the interest or immediately looming threat of disaster is strong enough.
 But, I thought, I’ve never really blamed myself.

 Ironically, it turns out that I use the blame coping mechanism just as much (or more) than most people with ADHD, the only difference is that I blame other people.